Biomedical Engineer Career Profile

 Biomedical engineers use engineering, biological and chemical principles to identify and develop products or devices to be used in the medical field.
 They work with common scientific processes, such as instrumentation, fermentation and purification.
 Their primary job duties can range from researching to overseeing the manufacturing process of drugs or other products.
 Biomedical engineers may work with manufacturing personnel, scientists and medical professionals.

-According to the U.S. Bureau of Labor Statistics (BLS) from 2008-2018, biomedical engineers were expected to see employment increase by 72% (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), biomedical engineers were expected to see an employment increase of 27% from 2012-2022 (www.bls.gov).
 This rapid growth was attributed to increased health care needs from an aging population and the need for more advanced and efficient medical equipment.
+As of May 2013, the average annual salary of biomedical engineers was $93,960, reports the BLS.
+The bottom 10% earned $54,100 or less and the top 10% earned $143,000 or more.

 Biomedical engineers can work in many different medical and scientific fields.
-According to the BLS, the medical equipment and supplies industry employs the greatest number of biomedical engineers, followed by research and development centers, pharmaceutical manufacturers, universities and hospitals.
+According to the BLS, the medical equipment and supplies industry employs the greatest number of biomedical engineers, followed by research and development centers, pharmaceutical manufacturers, instrument manufacturing and hospitals.

 Training Requirements for Biomedical Engineers